SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 Once you've set up your integration, you'll be able to:

-- **Import your Azure DevOps repositories** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) Import your Azure DevOps Projects into SonarQube to easily set up SonarQube projects.
+- **Import your Azure DevOps repositories** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) Import your Azure DevOps repositories into SonarQube to easily set up SonarQube projects.
 - **Add pull request decoration** - (starting in Developer Edition) See your Quality Gate and code metric results right in Azure DevOps so you know if it's safe to merge your changes.

 ## Prerequisites
 - See the **Compatibility** section of the [SonarScanner for Azure DevOps](/analysis/scan/sonarscanner-for-azure-devops/) page for version requirements.

 ## Importing your Azure DevOps repositories into SonarQube
+Setting up repository import with Azure DevOps Server allows you to easily create SonarQube projects from your Azure DevOps Server repositories.
+This is also the first step in adding pull request decoration.

-To import your Azure DevOps projects into SonarQube, you need to first set your global SonarQube settings.
+To import your Azure DevOps repositories into SonarQube, you need to first set your global SonarQube settings.
 Navigate to **Administration > Configuration > General Settings > ALM Integrations**, select the **Azure DevOps** tab, and specify the following settings:

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Azure DevOps configuration at the project level.
 Use something succinct and easily recognizable.
 - **Personal Access Token** – An Azure DevOps Server user account is used to decorate Pull Requests.
 We recommend using a dedicated Azure DevOps Server account with Administrator permissions.
 You need a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=tfs-2017&tabs=preview-page) from this account with the scope authorized for **Code > Read & Write** for the repositories that will be analyzed.